-6. Restrictions, if any, on business the corporation may come on or on namers the corneration may exercise

-Limites, s'il y a lieu, imposées aux activités commerciales ou aux pouvoirs de la compagnie.
+Destrictions Many or hydrone the comments and 6.
+Restrictions, if any, on business the corporation may Limites, s'il y a lieu, imposées aux activités carry on or on powers the corporation may exercise. commerciales ou aux pouvoirs de la compagnie.